Stephens0430/Block-Breaker/README.md

  - Using physics where the ball has a rigidbody and I aim the ball and send it on its way using an Impulse force.
 (This is what I ended up doing)
  - 2nd way would have been a more controlled approach where I could aim which ever Vector direction (Like Vector3.forward) and Lerp in that direction.
 When the ball hits a collider I could get the angle of the collision (then to keep it "simple") rotate the ball at the same reflected collision angle and keep lerping forward.

-The turret is pretty simple 2 scripts that adopt single responsibility one for aiming and the other that detects the spacebar press to shoot.
+The turret is pretty simple, just 2 scripts that each have a single responsibility one for aiming and the other that detects the spacebar press to shoot.

 For the blocks and balls I created Block/ or Ball TypeCatalogScriptableObjects that serve as "parts containers" and the Block/Ball PoolScriptableObjects are sort of factories that assemble the properties from those scriptable objects.